akhil-pl/python-async-guide/docs/python_async_guide.md

 By understanding how FastAPI works under the hood — and how Python handles concurrency — you can build APIs that stay fast under load, remain responsive, and scale cleanly.

 ---
+Would love your thoughts, corrections, or contributions.
+If this helped, share it with your team and help them avoid performance traps too!
+---

 ## 📚 Appendix: Glossary